 Contact Heather at pce @ cuccboulder.org

 Alissa Kuster graduated from the University of Colorado-Boulder in May 2019.
 She holds a B.A. in Integrative Physiology.
 While at CU, she worked as an Alternate Format Specialist providing specialized documents to students with visual disabilities.
 She also volunteered at Longmont United Hospital in the Emergency Room and Birthplace.
-Alissa plans to pursue a Master’s degree in Counseling, Biomedical Sciences, or to get her teaching license.
-In her free time, Alissa enjoys spending time with her partner, doing yoga, hiking, and baking bread.
+In her free time, Alissa enjoys spending time with her fiancé and two bunnies, doing yoga, hiking, and cooking.
 Alissa is passionate about building community and social justice.
 She is excited to contribute to CUCC as office administrator.

 Contact Alissa at office @ cuccboulder.org